History

 Celebrating Decades of Wastewater Treatment Excellence

-Four Rivers Sanitation Authority (Four Rivers) was formed under the Illinois Sanitary Four Rivers Act of 1917 and voted into existence by election in 1926.
-A board of three trustees was appointed by the Winnebago County Judge to oversee the affairs of Four Rivers.
+The Sanitary District of Rockford (the original name) was formed under the Illinois Sanitary District Act of 1917 and voted into existence by election in 1926.
+A board of three trustees was appointed by the Winnebago County Judge to oversee affairs.

-In 1926, a $2.5 million bond issue was approved by voters and construction of the primary treatment plant on Kishwaukee Street and intercepting sewers were begun.
+In 1926, a $2.5 million bond issue was approved by voters, and construction of the primary treatment plant on Kishwaukee Street and intercepting sewers began.
 It is interesting to note that today, that establishing sum would be worth nearly $36.5 million.

 The construction process was largely by hand and featured the use of horse and donkey-drawn hauling and the efforts of hundreds of skilled craftsmen and laborers.